 UEL’s School of Psychology is one of the largest providers of psychology education and training in the UK.

-This means you will benefit from a huge breadth of academic expertise, with teaching available in occupational psychology, coaching psychology, positive psychology, counselling psychology and vocational psychology.
+This means you will benefit from a huge breadth of academic expertise, with teaching available in occupational psychology, coaching psychology and positive psychology.

 What you'll learn